omdgit/economics-time-series/README.md

-# Copper Prices and COVID-19: A Time Series Analysis
+# Copper Prices After COVID-19: A Time Series Analysis

 With COVID-19 proving to be a game-changer from both a health and economic perspective, the commodity market has been hit particularly hard.